moves-rwth/storm/documentation/usage/running-storm-on-parametric-models.md

 This produces the following output:

-{% include includes/show_output.html class="pla_parametric_models" path="parametric/brp_partitioning.out" %}
+{% include includes/show_output.html class="brp_partitioning" path="parametric/brp_partitioning.out" %}

 We can see that for two parameters, Storm even visulalizes the acquired data to give an initial understanding of the region partition.
+To cover more (or less) parts of the parameter space, use `--partitioning:terminationCondition 0.01` to say that 99% of the parameter space should be covered.

 ## Computing the exact solution function

-We can run storm to obtain closed-form solutions, i.e. a rational function that represents, e.g., the probability with which the given property is satisfied for certain parameter valuations.
+We can run Storm to obtain closed-form solutions, i.e. a rational function that represents, e.g., the probability with which the given property is satisfied for certain parameter valuations.
 A comprehensive overview on the theoretical backgrounds is given in {% cite JAHJKQV19 %}.

 ```console
 $ storm-pars --mode solutionfunction  --prism brp.pm  --prop 'P=?
 [F s=5]'